synestize/synestizer/docs/Notes.md

     * [intro to pipelines](http://simplectic.com/blog/2014/transducers-explained-pipelines/)
     * [so much intro wow](http://simplectic.com/blog/2014/transducers-explained-1/)
   * [underarm](http://simplectic.com/projects/underarm/) provides transducers for underscore and is based upon [transduce.js](https://github.com/transduce/transduce)

+* alternatively, one can use DSP as a sequencer, as with [tone.js](https://github.com/Tonejs/Tone.js)

 ## Audio